kigster/sym/README.md

 You can easily move an existing key from a file or a string to a keychain by combining -k or -k to read the key, with -x to write it.

-    sym -k $mykey -x mykey
+    sym -k $keysource -x mykey

 #### Adding Password to Existing Key

-You can add a password to a key by combining one of the key description flags (-k, -k, -i) and then also -p.
+You can add a password to a key by combining one of the key description flags (-k, -i) and then also -p.
+Use `-q` to hide new key from the STDOUT, and `c` to cache the password.

-    sym -k $mykey -p -x moo
+    sym -k $mykey -pqcx moo

 The above example will take an unencrypted key passed in `$mykey`, ask for a password and save password protected key into the keychain with name "moo."